FUNDING

 We know how tough it can be for small charities, CICs and community groups to access the funding they need to deliver their work to young people.
 Thanks to John Lyons Charity, Young Hammersmith & Fulham is able to connect local organisations with funding and support to turn ideas into impact.

 Each year, we distribute grants to grassroots organisations, community groups, and charities working with young people in Hammersmith & Fulham.
-In 2024, we provided:
+In 2025, we provided:

 Who Decides?

 Many funding decisions in the youth sector are made without the input of young people.
 At Young Hammersmith & Fulham, we are committed to equity-driven work and believe that young people should have a say in the decisions that affect them.
-Our Small Grants funding is therefore allocated by our trained Young Grantmakers.
+Our Small Grants funding is therefore allocated by our trained Young Grant Makers.

 The Young H&F Grantmakers Programme puts funding power directly into the hands of young people, giving them the opportunity to make key decisions that impact youth organisations across Hammersmith & Fulham.
 By putting young people at the heart of the process, we ensure that funding supports the projects and services that matter most to them.